-Revenues from the segment's stock-preparation equipment product line increased \$8.6 million, or 52%, in the second quarter of 2010 compared to the second quarter of 2009, including a \$0.5 million, or 4%, decrease from the unfavorable effect of currency translation.
-Excluding the effect of currency translation, revenues from the segment's stock-preparation equipment product line increased \$9.1 million, or 56%, primarily due to an increase in revenues in the U.S. and, to a lesser extent, Europe and China.
-The increases in the U.S. and Europe were principally driven by higher demand for capital products, while the increase in China was due to higher demand for both capital and aftermarket products.
-While revenues in China increased in the second quarter of 2010 compared to the corresponding prior year period, they were lower than anticipated due to customer-initiated delays in delivering several large recycling systems.
+Revenues from the Papermaking Systems segment's stock-preparation equipment product line increased \$4.2 million, or 21%, in the third quarter of 2010 compared to the third quarter of 2009, including a \$0.8 million, or 4%, decrease from the unfavorable effect of currency translation.
+Excluding the effect of currency translation, revenues from the segment's stock-preparation equipment product line increased \$5.0 million, or 25%, due to an increase in revenues in all our geographic regions.
+The increases in North America and China were principally driven by higher demand for our capital products, while the increase in Europe was due to higher demand for both capital and aftermarket products.
+Revenues from the stock-preparation equipment product line decreased \$1.1 million, or 5%, sequentially, due to the decrease in demand for capital products and the timing of orders.
+Revenues in this product line, especially for capital products, will continue to be impacted by the timing of product shipments.
+We expect to see an increase in bookings in the fourth quarter, but the associated revenues will not be recognized until the products ship in 2011.